kimusan/mastui/README.md

 Mastui is packed with features to make your Mastodon experience seamless and efficient:

-* **Multi-Column Layout:** View your Home, Notifications, Federated, and Direct Message timelines simultaneously.
+* **Multi-Column Layout:** View your Home, Local, Notifications, Federated, and Direct Message timelines simultaneously.
 The layout automatically switches to a single-column view on narrow terminals.
 * **Multi-Profile Support:** Securely log into multiple accounts and switch between them instantly with the `u` key.
 Each profile has its own configuration, cache, and theme settings.
 * **Interactive Timelines:**
   * Like (`l`), Boost (`b`), and Reply (`a`) to posts directly.